 A healthy or positive cash flow means you have more money coming into the company than you’re spending.
 If you foresee major expenses coming, such as purchasing or repairing costly trucking equipment, your cach flow may tighten.
 If this means scaling back or working overtime in order to make ends meet, factoring can ease the burden so you can continue to grow your business.

 2. How often am I dealing with invoices?

 If you’re spending a significant amount of time sifting through paperwork for the week’s hauls, that’s dollars lost.
-If you only have so much time to relax at between hauls, use it wisely.
+If you only have so much time to relax in between hauls, use it wisely.
 Many factors are well-versed in trucking operations and have the right staff to help you with your back-office operations.
-Express Freight Finance, for instance pairs clients with back office specialists that take care of invoices.
+Express Freight Finance, for instance, pairs clients with back-office specialists that take care of invoices.